DEgITx/cpk/README.md

 Main purpose of this package manager to have simple C/C++ manager with possibility to post packages like **npm**, and also provide functionality to support same algorithms and code base for different programming languages, so if someone wanna **quicksort** package in their project on Python - they will get it, and if need the same one for C++ he will get it with simillar command.

+CPK has possibility to search and install packages using **GPT** by given description, generate example code for installed libraries using `cpk nn` command.
+So you can not only install libraries, but find needed and use them immediately.

 Cross-platform.
 Implemented on C/C++ and provided for Linux, Mac OS, Windows arch.

 ## Features